 2) Nike Air Zoom Terra Kiger 5 Women’s

-The Terra Kiger 5 has been upgraded for 2019 with better technical terrain capabilities.
-The forefoot gets a rock plate which isn’t designed in a solid, one-piece form.
-Instead, the plate is segmented so that you get ample protection without sacrificing the ground feel.
+The Terra Kiger 5 was upgraded last year with better technical terrain capabilities.
+The forefoot gets a rock plate that isn’t designed in a solid, one-piece form.
+Instead, the plate is segmented so that you get ample protection without sacrificing ground feedback.

-You get decent traction in the wet with the Kiger’s new outsole as long as it doesn’t involve mud and slippery roots.
-The React foam midsole offers plenty of ride comfort without a weight trade-off.
+You get decent traction in the wet with the Kiger’s new outsole – as long as your runs do not involve mud and slippery roots.
+The React foam midsole offers plenty of ride comfort without adding excess weight.

-The upper is durable and does a good job at holding the foot down.
+The upper is durable and does a good job of holding the foot down.
 The low toe-box and the high heel collar is an acquired taste, though.

 3) Nike Air Zoom Wildhorse 5

 When compared to the Terra Kiger, the Wildhorse is a more protective trail running shoe.
 A solid, one-piece outsole and a standard rock plate protect the foot on the trails.
 The upper is swathed with fused overlays as well but has a relatively spacious forefoot and toe-box.

 You won’t get the ride comfort of the Pegasus Trail or the Terra Kiger here.
 But if a protective trail running shoe with a spacious interior is what makes you happy, then the Wildhorse 5 is well worth its $110 retail price.